compiled by Christopher Flaherty from various sources

 2.4 What Dr Pepper imitations exist, and where can you find them?

-The most famous (or is that infamous?) imitation, Mr. Pibb, is Coca-Cola's unsuccessful effort to drive the good Dr out of the market.
-According to Phil Thomas's site, misterpibb.com (the most thorough Pibb site I've seen so far), "Mr. PiBB was born in the summer of 1972," with test-marketing beginning on June 28 of that year.
-Chris Houser on his Pibb page stated the drink was "originally sugar-free," but that seems to be incorrect since Thomas has a very detailed section on the history of sugar-free Mr. Pibb, "a saccharin-sweetened version of [the] spicy cherry carbonated soda," which was apparently first test-marketed in 1973.
-In any event, you can find the fructose and sucrose-laden Mr. Pibb in most places in the Southern and Midwestern U.S., and almost nowhere in the Northeastern U.S.
+The most famous (or is that infamous?) imitation, Mr. Pibb, was Coca-Cola's unsuccessful effort to drive the good Dr out of the market.
+According to misterpibb.com (a very thorough Pibb site maintained by Phil Thomas that seems to have vanished from the face of the earth sometime in 2004), "Mr. PiBB was born in the summer of 1972," with test-marketing beginning on June 28 of that year.
+Chris Houser on his Pibb page back in the 1990's stated the drink was "originally sugar-free," but that seems to be incorrect since Thomas had a very detailed section on the history of sugar-free Mr. Pibb, "a saccharin-sweetened version of [the] spicy cherry carbonated soda," which was apparently first test-marketed in 1973.
+In any event, Mr. Pibb no longer exists as such.
+Coca-Cola changed the name to "Pibb Xtra" in 2001, describing the remarketed beverage as "a bolder version of the original Mr. Pibb taste."
+You can find Pibb Xtra in most places in the Southern and Midwestern U.S., and in only a handful of locations in the Northeastern U.S.

 Originally, I had a table here listing 38 different DP clones, but then I saw a web site with a table listing over 50 clones, including pictures and locations where they were all bought, so I decided to leave well enough alone.
 Suffice it to say, if all accounts are accurate, there are over 70 different past and present Dr Pepper imitations out there--and none quite as good as the original, of course.
 If you want to know more, these sites stand out: